Soblow/MediaSorter/README.md

 By default, when displaying an image, the program will calculate the zoom ratio required so that the whole image can fit in the current viewport while not altering the ratio.
 This works pretty well for regular images without weird ratios, but can require some adaptation for example for comics.

+### Directory indexing
+By default, directory indexing is done asynchronously, which also means that the resulting list isn't deterministically created.
+If you prefer having a "sorted" list, you can use "Edit" -> "Sort media list".
+In the future, an option will be made available to select sorting method (name, size...), and if it must be done automatically when indexing is done.

 ## TODOs
 See `TODO.md` file